 In our commitment to make Bingley Music Live accessible to everyone, we may provide those disabled ticket holders that require full time assistance with a free ticket for a partner, accompanying friend or personal assistant (PA).

-To apply for a free ticket for a PA please fill out the downloadable bookable access facilities form and send it back to us at Bingley Music Live, Events Office, Room 322, 3rd Floor, City Hall, Bradford, BD1 1HY, alongside a copy of your supporting document from the above list.
+Please complete the form and send it back to us at Bingley Music Live, Events Office, Room 322, 3rd Floor, City Hall, Bradford, BD1 1HY, alongside a copy of your supporting document from the above list.
 If you booked with us last year and permitted us to retain your data and your requirements remain the same just contact us and we will book you in.

 If you would like to speak with someone regarding accessibility or the facilities for disabled people at Bingley Music Live please contact us via the contacts provided below.

 Downloadable Access Info is available here.

 A pre-event tour to check out the facilities is also available the day before the event.
 You will need to book in to make these arrangements.